byu-is-566/is-566-08-airflow-instructions/README.md

 ## Task 1: Get the Environment Up and Running

 First, let's make sure you have a working development environment.
-(For help working through this initial setup process, you might also use the [lecture recording](https://www.dropbox.com/scl/fi/i44rww220il9gpvdmjl8t/2025-03-04-Lecture-14-Airflow-Day-2.mov?rlkey=nchsb7fmscgai4r7ooskdrbko&dl=0) from our in-class walkthrough.)
+(For help working through this initial setup process, you might also use portions of the the [lecture recording](https://www.dropbox.com/scl/fi/i44rww220il9gpvdmjl8t/2025-03-04-Lecture-14-Airflow-Day-2.mov?rlkey=nchsb7fmscgai4r7ooskdrbko&dl=0) from our in-class walkthrough.)

 ---